They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 Continuing with this example, although you only expected to pay $19.99 when you began your online order, you’re now at $39.95—almost double!
 See how quickly everything adds up, almost imperceptibly?

 Think you can get around this by placing your order over the phone?
 Not so fast.
 In fact, it might be worse than placing it online.
 Why?
-For a couple possible reasons:
+For a couple of possible reasons:

 If you’re able to speak with a live representative, it could be the case that they’re specifically trained to sell, often at the expense of providing friendly, knowledgeable customer service.
 We’ve even read customer reviews about instances where representatives refused to take no for an answer and up-charged the order anyway, despite the customer’s protests.